Milad-Zaman/fdap-2024-Milad-Zaman/Apartment_Analysis/6.Results/README.md

 - near-to-airport: dummy variable if the location of apartment is near to the airport 1, otherwise 0.
 - near-to-hbf: dummy variable if the location of apartment is near to the central train stiation of Hamburg 1, otherwise 0.
 - near-to-city-center: dummy variable if the location of apartment is near to the city center of Hamburg 1, otherwise 0.

+The results of the OLS can be seen in the second table in **Data analysis.ipynb**.

+The table of results of OLS shows that the intercept **(const =-86.7028)** represent the baseline availability in hours when all other variables are zero.
+The **(Price =-0.0708)** shows that each additional euro in rent is associated with a decrease in availability by approximately 0.07 hours, holding other factors constant and it is statistically significant.
+With **(Size =9.1430)**, each additional square meter of room size is associated with an increase in availability by approximately 9.14 hours, holding other factors constant.
+This is highly significant.
+The coefficient of **(Rooms=1.4313)** indicates each additional room is associated with an increase in availability by approximately 1.43 hours, but this effect is not statistically significant.

+Apartments near the university **(near_to_uni =11.8292)** have an availability duration increased by approximately 11.83 hours, however, this effect is not statistically significant.
+Apartments near the airport **(near_to_airport =-10.9290)** have an availability duration decreased by approximately 10.93 hours, but this effect also is not statistically significant.
+Proximity to the central train station **(near_to_hbf =0.4044)** has a negligible and statistically insignificant effect on availability and proximity to the city center **(near_to_city_center =-4.2003)** has a small and statistically insignificant effect on availability.